Can you ever think about the growth and sustainability of a business without marketing? You can’t.

 - Pilot project or A/B testing of the strategy

-While you’re stepping towards digital marketing activities, be sure that the first two out of the above nine steps have been completed and the reports/documents are available to you.
-Depending upon the size and complexity of the business, you mayn’t require the full documents, but you should have at least the executive summaries of the both with you.
-If your business hasn’t completed the steps, suggest the management to fulfill the requirements so that you can successfully proceed further.
-If you’re the owner of the business, be serious to fulfill the above two steps so that you can proceed towards success in your entrepreneurship.
+While you’re stepping towards digital marketing activities, be sure that you have completed the first two out of the above nine steps and the reports/documents are available to you.
+Depending upon the size and complexity of the business, you may not require the complete paper; but, you should have at least the executive summaries of both with you.
+If your enterprise hasn’t completed the steps, suggest the management to fulfill the requirements so that you can successfully proceed further.
+If you’re the owner of the business, be serious about fulfilling the above two steps so that you can move towards success in your entrepreneurship.

 Market Research Report

-Market research report is the primary requirement before starting a business.
-In fact, there is hardly any successful business that hadn’t conducted any survey and research before its establishment.
-Assuming that you have a market research report, I suggest you carefully reading the chapters those are directly or indirectly related to your marketing activities along with the executive summary of the whole report.
-If you don’t have a running business, e.g., your business is in planning phase, you must conduct a systematic research before establishing the same.
-You may wonder, how can you conduct a market research and what will be the composition there in.
-Don’t be worried, I’ll tell you everything.
+A market research report is a primary requirement before starting a business.
+There is hardly any successful business that hadn’t conducted any survey and research before its establishment.
+Assuming that you have a market research report, I suggest you carefully read the chapters that are directly or indirectly related to your marketing activities.
+Also, read the executive summary of the whole writing.
+If you don’t have a running business, e.g., your business is in the planning phase; you must conduct systematic research before establishing the same.
+You may wonder how can you conduct market research and what will be the composition therein.
+Do not worried; I’ll tell you everything.

-Market research is a systematic process of knowing the market environment, potential customers and competition.
-It doesn’t only help you in estimating the feasibility of your business, growth and sustainability, budgetary and resource requirement, this can also helps in outlining your business and marketing plan.
+Market research is a systematic process of knowing the market environment, potential customers, and competition.
+It will not only help you in estimating the feasibility of your business, growth, sustainability, budgetary, and requirement of resources but also in outlining your business and marketing plan.

 Market research is a bit complex aspect.
-It require trained and experienced professional with academic affinity to conduct the job.
-Hence, I suggest you to hire a professional or a team to conduct the same for you.
+It requires a trained and experienced professional with an academic affinity to conduct the job.
+Hence, I suggest you hire a professional or a team to execute the same for you.

-A business plan is a roadmap that guides you achieving your goal.
-It’s a formally written document that highlights the managerial, marketing, financial and operational aspects of your business.
-In order to achieve clear success, you definitely should have a business plan.
+A business plan is a roadmap that guides you in achieving your goal.
+It’s a formally written document that highlights the managerial, marketing, financial, and operational aspects of your business.
+To achieve sure success, you definitely should have a business plan.

-If you’ve a clearly defined business plan that consists of all essential aspects, you don’t need to prepare a separate marketing plan.
-Instead, you should thoroughly go through the existing plan and update the marketing aspects as required.
+If you have a clearly defined business plan that consists of all essential aspects, you do not need to prepare a separate marketing plan.
+Instead, you should thoroughly go through the existing strategy and update the marketing aspects as required.
 But there might be possible that your business doesn’t have a pre-drafted business plan.
-The second possibility may be, although you possess a business plan, the marketing aspect there in isn’t adequate for a full fledged marketing strategy or that’s not adequately and systematically designed.
-Third possibility is that it may be outdated.
+The second possibility may be, although you possess a business plan, the marketing aspect therein isn’t adequate for a full-fledged marketing strategy, or that’s not adequately and systematically designed.
+The third possibility is that it may be outdated.
 In such cases, you have to prepare an effective marketing plan so that you can successfully execute your marketing campaign.

-Now, let’s discuss the main aspect, that is, how to write a most effective and fully strategic digital marketing plan for your business.
+Now, let’s discuss the primary aspect, that is, how to write the most effective and complete strategic digital marketing plan for your business.

-Before sitting to write the strategic marketing plan, I’m reminding you again, make it sure that you have a marketing research report, if you don’t possess the same, take time to conduct a thorough marketing research report.
+Before sitting to write the strategic marketing plan, make sure that you have a marketing research report, if you don’t possess the same, take time to conduct a thorough marketing research report.